soegaard/minipascal/README.md

   - type definitions
   - function and procedure declarations
   - nested functions and procedures
-  - base types: integer, boolean, char
+  - base types: integer, boolean, char,
   - arrays
+  - strings (in the for of arrays of char)
   - integer and char can be used as index ranges

 Compilers